If you’re looking for tips on how to get rid of tomato hornworms in the garden, you’ve come to the right place.

 Keep a clean garden space at all times, but especially at the end of the growing season.
 After you’ve harvested, it’s important that you take the time to clean up any leftover plants.

 The following season, also rotate your crops.
 Don’t plant nightshade plants in the same location for two years in a row, as this can increase the likelihood of pest infestation (as a bonus, this can help prevent the spread and recurrence of disease).

 Bring Beneficial Bugs To The Fight

 You may want to consider keeping some beneficial insects around.
-Ladybugs, green lacewings, and parasitic wasps all feed on tomato hornworms and hornworm eggs.
+Ladybugs, green lacewings, parasitic wasps, and other adult wasps are natural enemies of hornworms, and all feed on tomato hornworms and hornworm eggs.